-Thank you for your interest in the Peace Scholarship Dissertation Program!
-The United States Institute of Peace is dedicated to supporting advanced research from top academics in a variety of fields that contribute to a wider understanding of how to manage conflict and effectively build sustainable peace.
+Thank you for your interest in the Peace Scholar Fellowship Dissertation program.
+The U.S. Institute of Peace is dedicated to supporting advanced research from top academics in a variety of fields that contribute to a wider understanding of how to manage conflict and effectively build sustainable peace.
 Dissertation scholarships last for 10 months, starting in September each year.
 Scholarships are open to citizens of any country.

-On your application, please indicate the scholarship(s) for which you would like to be considered: the USIP J.R.
-Peace Scholarship only; Minerva-USIP Peace and Security Scholarship only; or no preference.
-Both scholarships have the same application form, deadline, award amount, and selection process; the only difference between the USIP and Minerva Scholarship is the source of funding.
+- Application.
+Applications must be submitted through the Fluxx online application system.
+On the application form, please indicate the scholarship(s) for which you would like to be considered: the USIP Peace Scholar fellowship only; Minerva Research Initiative Peace and Security fellowship only; or no preference.
+Both fellowships have the same application form, deadline, award amount, and selection process; the only difference between the USIP and Minerva fellowships is the source of funding.
+Three letters of recommendation must be attached to your application in the Fluxx system.
+One letter must be from the dissertation advisor, and two from current professors.

-We expect to award at least twelve scholarships for 2019-2020; six as USIP J.R.
-Peace Scholarships and six as Minerva-USIP Peace and Security Scholarships.
-You can access the application form here.
-(Please note: The application portal works best when using Google Chrome as your web browser.
-If you are experiencing issues with the application portal, please email email@example.com.
+(Please note: The application system works best when using Google Chrome as your web browser.
+If you are experiencing issues with the application system, please email firstname.lastname@example.org.
 If the answer requires more than an email, we will schedule a time to help you by phone.
 Please allow us up to 72 hours to respond to your inquiry.)

 Proposals from all disciplines and on a wide range of topics related to peacebuilding are welcome.
 There are several criteria which, if met, will strengthen proposals: